Kahmari Montgomery: Prep

-Kahmari Montgomery competed for Plainfield Central High School.
+Montgomery competed for Plainfield Central High School.
 He ran the fifth-fastest 400 m in the United States for high school seniors in 2015.
 He was also No. 12 for the indoor 60 m, No. 14 for the 100 m, and No. 17 for the 200 m.
 Montgomery won five Illinois High School Association state track championship titles: the 100 m state title in 2015, the 200 m in 2014 and 2015, and the 400 m in 2014 and 2015.

 College

-As a freshman competing for the Missouri Tigers in 2016, Kahmari Montgomery won the indoor 400 m in 45.78 s and outdoor 400 m in 45.13 s to become a two time Southeastern Conference (SEC) champion.
+As a freshman competing for the Missouri Tigers in 2016, Montgomery won the indoor 400 m in 45.78 s and outdoor 400 m in 45.13 s to become a two time Southeastern Conference (SEC) champion.
 He made the semi-finals at both the indoor and outdoor NCAA Division I Championships, placing 11th and 9th respectively in the 400 m, and earned a silver medal at the USA Junior Championships.
 He competed at the USA Olympic Trials in the 400 m, though he did not advance from the preliminaries.
 He finished his season by earning a gold medal for the United States at the World U20 Championships in the 4 × 400 m relay.

 In his sophomore season he had less success.
 He failed to reach the finals in either of the SEC Championships, failed to qualify for either of the NCAA Division I Championships, and did not approach his personal best times he had set in the prior year.
 However he represented the United States at the Universiade where he was introduced to Leroy Burrell, head coach of the Houston Cougars, and earned a silver medal in the 4 × 400 m relay.
 He decided to transfer to the University of Houston after his season ended, citing a positive experience with the team at the Universiade and a lack of belief in his ability to succeed as an athlete at the University of Missouri.

-In his first year competing for the Houston Cougars in 2018, Kahmari Montgomery won the indoor 400 m in 45.53 s, indoor 4 × 400 m in 3:10.03, and outdoor 400 m in 45.93 s to become a three time American Athletic Conference (AAC) champion.
+In his first year competing for the Houston Cougars in 2018, Montgomery won the indoor 400 m in 45.53 s, indoor 4 × 400 m in 3:10.03, and outdoor 400 m in 45.93 s to become a three time American Athletic Conference (AAC) champion.
 At the Penn Relays he ran one of the fastest 4 × 400 m relay splits ever, clocking the anchor leg in 43.38 s and helping earn the Houston Cougars their first Penn Relays 4 × 400 m relay title in a new school record time of 3:01.82.
 He made the finals at both the indoor and outdoor NCAA Division I Championships, placing 4th and 7th respectively.
 In his last individual race for the season at the USA Championships he won the 400 m in a personal best time of 44.58 s.
 He went on to compete for the United States at the inaugural Athletics World Cup and the NACAC Championships, earning gold medals at both competitions in the 4 × 400 m relay.